jwoogerd/Improvise/paper/Improvise.md

 As you can see, the first row models player X making a move, and O's moves in the second row branch off from X's.
 In extensive games where players each make multiple moves, these game trees can grow very rapidly.
 TicTacToe, for example has 25,000+ nodes in it's game tree, even when eliminating nodes where we can through rotational symmetry.

 ###Musical Improvisation as a Game

 Given this general game theoretic framework, how do we then map the fundamental components of a game to aspects of an improvisational performance of two or more musicians?

-The first critical component is the concept of moves or decisions available to each player, and the rules that specify those moves for all possible game states.
 For a musical game, moves take the form of *fixed-duration, time-stamped musical events*.
 Rather than thinking of a player's full performance as a sequence of notes, we imagine it as a sequence of musical events, that is, a stream of his or her decisions of what and how to play at each time-stamp.

 Events must necessarily be both time-stamped and of a fixed-duration to ensure that players make their decisions of what to play for each event *at the same time*.
 Notes in the musical sense are associated with a given duration, but consider a game in which one player begins playing a whole note and the other a quarter: when should we define the next decision point at which the player's can make their next moves?
 When the second player is ready to make another move, the first still has three more beats to play.
 Thus, we break notes into musical events of fixed-duration and allow a player to choose to extend the pitch of the previous event if he or she desires to play a note of a longer duration.